 "Wingardium Leviosa would probably work, depending on how far you had to travel.
 You could cast it on your shoes or something, though it would probably take a lot of effort to keep it going.
+Not that that would be a problem in your case, I'm sure.
 What about a Penna Gravitas Charm?"

 "That just seems too simple to me."
 Harry pouted, and Draco rolled his eyes.

 "Well if you're not going to take my advice –"

 "No, no, that's fine.
 Wingardium Leviosa…and…Penna...Gravitas…" He scribbled the spells roughly on the parchment, tongue pressed between his teeth.
 Draco sighed, the sound muffled by the sudden chime of the small clock on the mantle of the room they occupied indicating three o'clock.